doyoueven-click/puppet/docs/adoption.md

 On the remote host you wish to install Puppet on, you need:

 - An OS (We currently strongly prefer Debian)
+  - Please setup to use sudo instead of a root password
 - Functioning SSH with scp

 ## Step 1: Add a Boxen File